- Advanced Short Range Air to Air Missile (ASRAAM)

 The ASRAAM story starts with the Hawker Siddeley Dynamics Taildog.

-Taildog first emerged in the late sixties as a counter to rapidly manoeuvring aircraft.
+Taildog first emerged in the late sixties as a counter to rapidly manoeuvring aircraft, with US experience in Vietnam being an impetus.
 It was revolutionary at the time, utilising thrust vectoring and off-boresight launch.

 SRAAM Image 1

 The missile was built in three sections; the front housed the infra-red seeker, arming unit, warhead and electronics, the centre, main motor, and the rear, the thrust vector system and fins.
 Initial ground testing took place in 1973.

 All was going relatively well until the 1974 Defence White Paper which saw significant budget reductions.
 The revolutionary SRAAM was downgraded to a technology demonstrator only.
 The RAF had decided to concentrate its funding on the UK variant (XJ521) of the US Sparrow missile.

 A small number of flight trials from a Hunter were conducted in 1975.

 Nearing the end of the development phase, HSD submitted a request for further support from the Government, instead, they were notified that the RAF and RN would be purchasing the AIM-9L Super Sidewinder from the USA.

 There was also an anti-radar homing version SRARM (Short Range Anti-Radar Missile)